 A National Trust-owned Stuart house and grounds.
 Built in 1610 for one of James I's courtiers, Thomas Vavasour, and enlarged at a time when it was at the heart of Restoration court life and intrigue, Ham House is notable for its lavish interiors and spectacular collections of fine furniture, textiles and paintings, which include rococo mirrors and ornate tapestries.
+The grand interiors have been used as locations for films including the 2012 version of 'Anna Karenina' with Keira Knightley, 'Never Let Me Go' and 'The Young Victoria'.
 The restored, 17th-century formal gardens of Ham house also attract attention: there's a lovely trellised cherry garden and lavender parterres.
 The tearoom in the old orangery turns out historic dishes (lavender syllabub, for instance), using ingredients from the kitchen gardens.

-What's on at Ham House
+Mother's Day at Ham House and Garden

 On Mother's Day (Sunday March 15) mums go free when accompanied by their children at this National Trust mansion on the bank of the ThamesSun March 15th 2015 - Sun March 15th 2015Read moreHam St Surrey Surrey TW10 7RS